TheAcharya/MarkerData-Website/docs/User Guide/pagemaker.md

 !!!

 !!!info Info
-Each column layout automatically adjusts card sizes and information density to maintain readability and usability.
-Depending on the column selected, the character length of metadata values may exceed the predefined boundary box if certain values surpass a specific limit. **Pagemaker** is not inherently designed to accommodate all possible character lengths.
+Each column layout dynamically adjusts card sizes and information density to preserve readability and usability.
+However, depending on the selected column, metadata values may occasionally exceed their predefined boundary boxes when character lengths surpass a certain threshold. **Pagemaker** is not inherently designed to support all possible character lengths, nor is it intended to accommodate a wide range of layout styles.
 !!!

 ## Checkbox Selection